akolishchak/hard-attention/README.md

 20 glimpses of 4x4 size with action step size 2, 10 epochs
 train – 97.48%, test – 95.56%

 As you can see below, in many cases learned trajectories reproduce the form of digits.

-This result shows optimality of using the same state for generating (actions) and recognition (perception) of trajectories, which is main postulate of active inference.
+This result confirms optimality of using the same state for generating (actions) and recognition (perception) of trajectories, which is main postulate of active inference.

  |Images
 ---|---